Code-Institute-Submissions/church-congregation/README.md

     - Swish: payment method only works in Sweden.

 ## Testing
 I have tested the web page with my mentor.
-Initially, I got some feedback and I made a little changes..
+Initially, I got some feedback and I made a little changes
+- Make code more formatted.
+- Reduce the comments.